← Back to Terminal

 Cursor/Harvey/etc. None (rent API) Very high 70-80% GM, capital-light

 Anthropic: planned ~$50B infrastructure partnership (Fluidstack, 2025; Reuters) + AWS Rainier (500K-1M Trainium2 chips) + Google Cloud TPUs + $30B Azure deal.
-OpenAI: $500B Stargate project (SoftBank/Oracle/MGX,
+OpenAI: $500B Stargate project (SoftBank/Oracle/MGX, $100B deployed immediately) + continued Azure.
+Both run hybrid models — owned infrastructure for frontier training, cloud for inference and burst capacity.

 This shift has two implications: (1) foundation model companies are taking on capex risk that was previously externalized to hyperscalers, and (2) their gross margins will be pressured by depreciation as they own more of the stack.
 The application layer remains fully capital-light — the best risk-adjusted position in the value chain.